 Notice of Nondiscrimination:

-To comply with the applicable federal state laws and regulations, the following persons have been designated to handle and investigate inquiries regarding non-discrimination policies:
+To comply with the applicable federal and state laws and regulations, the following persons have been designated to handle and investigate inquiries regarding non-discrimination policies:

-VP, Academics & Student Development,
+VP, Academics & Student Services,

 Title IX Coordinator